Busy Lizzie (Impatiens wallerana) Care Indoors, Propagation and Problems

 Toxicity

 As indicated by ASPCA, Impatiens wallerana is non-toxic to humans and pets.
-The plants are safe to grow in the home.
+The plants are safe to grow in a home where there are cats and dogs.

 Where to Buy

-Impatiens are an excellent addition for your plant collection, check them on Etsy.
+Impatiens Busy Lizzie are an excellent addition for your plant collection, check them on Etsy (Link to Etsy).

 Busy Lizzie Plant, Impatiens wallerana